 QuarkNet offers summer research opportunities in science and technology for students who have demonstrated a strong interest in and aptitude for science and mathematics.
-Students work with scientists for six weeks on projects related to the Fermilab research program.
+Students work with scientists for seven weeks on projects related to the Fermilab research program.

 Interns are encouraged to express preferences for areas of research in which they have a particular interest, although research projects vary yearly, based on the availability of projects ongoing at the lab.
 Projects will be a subset of the research areas which constitute the mission of Fermilab, and are described in the lab webpage.”